Twofour2/IteratorKit/docs/iterators.md

     "oracleColor": {
         "r": 239, "g": 209, "b": 74
     },
-    "_comment": "gown can also be null",
     "gown": {
         "color": {
-            "_comment": "solid or gradient",
             "type": "gradient",
             "from": {
                 "h": 270, "s": 108, "l": 108